egovernments/DIGIT-OSS/README.md

 ### DIGIT Code is open sources under the MIT License and under [Contributor License Agreement](https://forms.gle/nnNZjB7P1YPuEHb69)

-### DIGIT is Developed and Maintained by eGovrnments Foundation (A non-profit and non-governmental organisation)
+### DIGIT is Developed and Maintained by eGovernments Foundation (A non-profit and non-governmental organisation)